 The Scheme participates in Insight Actuaries & Consultants risk management model.
 The model was developed by the Scheme's external actuaries and is a stochastic risk management model that was specifically designed and developed for medical schemes.
 Insight Actuaries & Consultants runs on detailed beneficiarylevel demographic data and claims data on claim-line level.
 The database is updated on a monthly basis and reconciled to the Scheme's financial statements.
 Actual claims experience is compared to Insight Actuaries & Consultants' projected claims experience every month to ensure that the model provides a reliable basis from which to project expected claims experience.
 Allowance is made within the setup of Insight Actuaries & Consultants for inflation (both the severity and utilisation of claims) and seasonal variation of claim patterns.
-The impact that demographic changes are expected to have on claims incurred is automatically incorporated in all projected results.
+The impact that demographic changes are expected to have on claims incurred is automatically incorporated in all projected demographic structure and past claims.

-Insight Actuaries & Consultants estimates claims incurred by service date based on the Scheme's actual demographic structure and past claims.
 It has been used by the Scheme for more than seven years, and has proven to be a reliable predictor of claims incurred.
 Results from Insight Actuaries & Consultants are reconciled with the actual claims paid on a monthly basis and adjustments are made where necessary to ensure that the results remain accurate.
 By comparing the claims predicted by Insight Actuaries & Consultants to actual claims paid by the Scheme, the actuaries are able to calculate an appropriate provision for outstanding claims.
 The outstanding claims provision is calculated using traditional "chain ladder" methods based on claims development patterns derived from a period of 12 months prior to the calculation date.